scalar-labs/scalar-kubernetes/docs/DeployScalarDLAnsible.md

 ## Advanced Configuration

-To further customize the Helm charts used in the Ansible playbook to deploy Scalar DL and Envoy, please refer to [How to customize values for Scalar DL and Schema Loading charts](./HelmValuesFiles.md).
+To further customize the Helm charts used in the Ansible playbook to deploy Scalar DL and Envoy, please refer to [How to customize values for Scalar DL and Schema Loading Helm charts](./HelmValuesFiles.md).